kelayamatoz/ee109-arria10-labs/lab1.md

 DRAM and SRAM are quite different.
 First, you can only access DRAM data through bursts, whereas you can access SRAM data element by element.
 Second, SRAM reads / writes can be much faster than DRAM reads / writes.
 On Arria10, a single SRAM access usually completes in one cycle.

-However, modern FPGA usually don't have a lot of SRAM resources.
+However, modern FPGAs usually don't have a lot of SRAM resources.
 For example, Arria10 SoC has 1GB of DRAM and only 42.6 Mbits of SRAM.
 Therefore, when designing your accelerator, you need to think of the design trade-off between using SRAM and DRAM.
 We will cover this topic in Lab 2.

 A Foreach Controller can be thought of as a for loop.
 It has the following syntax:
 ```scala